Electric Skateboards in Poland

 🚫 Alcohol or narcotics.

-🚫 Passengers, animals, or bulky objects.
+🚫 Passengers, animals, or bulky items.

 🚫 Phone in hand while riding.